The best acne treatment plan is always a holistic approach. This means a combination of diet, lifestyle, supplementation and skincare.

 All ingredients in skin care have a comedogenicity rating from 0 to 5.

-If any of those ingredients have a rating above 2, then it is not the correct skincare product for her to use, as it has a higher chance of clogging the skin and causing acne.
+If any of those ingredients have a rating above 2, then it is not the correct skincare product for her to use, as it has a higher chance of clogging the skin and causing breakouts.

 Skincare recommendations